elyra-ai/elyra/docs/source/user_guide/pipelines.md

    ![Pipeline editor links in launcher](../images/user_guide/pipelines/editor-links.png)

 1. Expand the properties panel and define the pipeline properties.
-Pipeline properties include a description and default values for node properties.
+Pipeline properties include a description and default values for certain node properties.
+When a default property is set, individual nodes can override the value of these properties in their node property tab, described below.
 (Support for pipeline properties varies by release.)

    ![Pipeline properties](../images/user_guide/pipelines/pipeline-properties.png)